 - Bloating and constipation:

-- Too much calories:
+- Too many calories:

-This is unlikely, as you feel full from your high fat meals, but you may still over eat due to some psychological reasons (like PMSing or others).
+This is unlikely, as you feel full from your high-fat meals, but you may still overeat due to some psychological reasons (like PMSing or others).
 In this case, try calculating your calories and cut down on the nuts (they are easy to nibble on and are of high caloric content).